 Most of the knee pain I treat comes from injuries.
 I have found Ortho-Bionomy®, neuromuscular therapy and targeted exercises work quite well for most issues.
 However, some conditions, such as severe sprains or meniscus tears require doctors or physical therapists.

 Kinds of knee pain, and how I bring relief:

 →Is it just knee pain, or also ankle instability?

-Many people with knee pain have an old ankle injury.
-How are they related?
-Perhaps you sprained your ankle in childhood and ignored it ever since.
-Or it might be unstable from repeated sprains.
-You may even have no sensation at your ankle, but you notice it tends to roll under when you walk on uneven ground.
+Knee pain may follow an old ankle injury.
+Did you sprain your ankle in childhood and ignore it ever since?
+Or is it unstable from repeated sprains?
+Perhaps you have no sensation, but it rolls under when you walk on uneven ground?

 →Recent sports or athletic injury?